 These general considerations point to the selection of an architect, an engineer, a builder, an owner, the building official (if there is one), and the fire chief.
-A member of the city planning commission has also been suggested [18] and a master mason or carpenter may also prove indispensable to the work.
+A member of the city planning commission has also been suggested [21] and a member of the building trades may also be helpful.
 The numerous legal problems involved may make it advisable to include a lawyer.